equinor/armada/README.md

 Repository for integration tests of the Equinor Flotilla robotics system.
 The term armada points to the integration tests deploying a large number of containers beyond the ones provided by Flotilla to perform full integration tests.

 ## Purpose
-The integration tests shall replicate normal operation and error situations that can occurr for a robot mission in Flotilla and determine whether the system handles the situation as expected.
-Whenever changes are made to the system, the integration tests will execute to verify that the bahvior remains consistent.
+The integration tests shall replicate normal operation and error situations that can occur for a robot mission in Flotilla and determine whether the system handles the situation as expected.
+Whenever changes are made to the system, the integration tests will execute to verify that the behavior remains consistent.

 The following components are currently included in the integration tests: